hershal/rainey-ansible/README.md

 These are ansible scripts to set up the Rainey site.

-Start with the bootstrap script.
-This will set up the initial configuration to allow everything else to run smoothly.

-    ansible-playbook -i hosts bootstrap.yml --ask-pass --ask-become-pass

-Then, to set up the rest of the site, run the following.
-This will set up all the servers with the required packages and configuration.
-Make sure you have the vault password handy, or just decrypt the `ipa-sensitive-data.yml` beforehand.

-    ansible-playbook -i hosts site.yml --ask-vault-pass

-Note that this makes several assumptions about how the site is set up.
+Note that this entire setup makes several assumptions about the site layout.
 Read below.

 ## Assumptions